What is LSD?

 D-Lysergic Acid Diethylamide or ‘LSD’ is part of the pharmacological group known as “classical hallucinogens” or “psychedelics”, which share its chemical structure with psilocybin and dimethyltryptamine (DMT) as a variant of indolamine (chemical structure similar to the neurotransmitter serotonin).

-• Thin squares of gelatin (commonly referred to as ‘Window-panes’), and,
+- Thin squares of gelatin (commonly referred to as ‘Window-panes’),

 In the Sandoz Laboratories in Basel, Switzerland, in 1983, Dr. Albert Hofmann synthesized Lysergic Acid Diethylamide.
 Hofmann was working on a series of compounds derived from ergot alkaloids that had as their basic structure lysergic acid in an effort to develop ergot derivatives with the goal of reducing postpartum hemorrhage.
 It wasn’t until 1943, that Hofmann discovered the drug’s hallucinogenic effects after accidentally ingesting a small amount.
 He reported perceiving “extraordinary shapes, with intense kaleidoscopic play of colours”.
 Hofmann is credited as being the ‘father’ of LSD.